Who Uses Digital Asset Management, Anyways?

 With every new event, there are loads of new campaigns.
 Whether it is a game, a concert, or some special event, the teams at stadiums and arenas are producing a lot of assets to share with partners, agencies, and vendors.
 They need a way to easily ingest assets from a performer’s management company and turn those into various print and digital campaigns.

 Some furniture companies produce furniture for their own brand for sale in their own stores.
 More typically, however, a furniture maker makes furniture for a number of brands that are sometimes sold at a furniture retailer under one of those brands or the brand of the store.
 Under either model, there are large numbers of photographs and product diagrams created to be used by the retailer, on an e-commerce site, or to be shared directly with a prospective customer.
 So, furniture companies need to have the ability to store and organize their digital assets and distribute them to retailers and e-commerce sites.

 As you may have guessed from the rest of the list, the benefits of digital asset management apply to almost any industry.
-As long as there are digital assets to be organized, stored, and distributed, a DAM can work.
-Industries with companies that often have more creative assets (images, videos, vector files, etc.) typically derive more value from a DAM than organizations using more text-based or document files.
-Even industries that one might think would not have as much need, such as legal services, are increasingly seeing the size of marketing departments and the need for creative assets grow in recent years.
+As long as there are digital assets to be organized, stored, and distributed, a DAM will streamline your workflows, saving time and ultimately money.